Architectural Art for Places of Legacy

 Each miniaturized memento is uniquely hand crafted using our proprietary crystal quartz resin process and signed by artist John Marc Anderson.

-Our mineralized formulation incorporates repurposed marble powder from quarries in the Pyrenees of southern France, reclaiming a natural byproduct of marble slab extraction that would otherwise go to waste.
-The finished product is completely inert and safe.
+Our mineralized formulation incorporates repurposed marble powder from quarries in the Pyrenees of southern France, reclaiming a natural byproduct of marble extraction and transforming it into a material intended to endure for generations.

 A high resolution 3D print from the laser scan of the original relief work is used to create silicone molds to cast our crystal quartz resin.
 The finished product is a crystallized quartz material that is only available through our studio.

 The finished memento size and presentation will vary, depending upon the configuration of the subject.
-Tall, upright buildings or icons will be presented in vertical fashion, buildings with longer front elevations, horizontally.
-This memento is 3”x4.5” and is the easel option vs. hooked ornament.
+Tall, upright buildings or icons will be presented in vertical fashion, buildings or subjects with longer front elevations, horizontally.
+New Orleans Streetcar Project, 2024.

-Each individual memento can be signed artist John Marc Anderson, or signed by your CEO, President, or conveying member (we’ll provide the marker!).
-They can be left blank if desired, or embellished with other insignia or decals.
+Each individual memento can be signed artist John Marc Anderson, or embellished with other insignia or decals.

 Why Your Architectural Icons Matter: A Powerful, Underutilized Tool for Institutional Advancement

 Every institution, corporation, and municipality has an architectural icon—often more than one.
-It may be a historic building, a campus centerpiece, a civic landmark, a factory that shaped a city’s identity, or a structure that quietly anchors decades of shared memory.
+It may be a historic building, a prominent residence, a campus centerpiece, a civic landmark, a factory that shaped a city’s identity, or a structure that quietly anchors decades of shared memory.
+These places become visual shorthand for a community’s story, instantly recognizable to those who live and work around them.

 We specialize in creating gifts for donors, patrons, commencements, leave behinds, milestone events, dedications, and honorific events-that turn your architecture into emotional capital.